celo-org/celo-monorepo/packages/docs/getting-started/running-a-full-node.md

 A note about conventions:
 The code you'll see on this page is bash commands and their output.

-A $ signifies the bash prompt.
-Everything following it is the command you should run in a terminal.
-The $ isn't part of the command, so don't copy it.

 When you see text in angle brackets &lt;&gt;, replace them and the text inside with your own value of what it refers to.
 Don't include the &lt;&gt; in the command.
 {% endhint %}